 Fast Fashion: Can Creativity Still Hold A Place?

 Digital and social media certainly have their role into speeding up and changing the traditional fashion calendar and meeting up a customer increasingly avid of immediate availability and constant new trends.
 “Customer behaviour has changed so dramatically,” says Christopher Bailey, Burberry’s chief creative officer and CEO.
-The consumer knows to purchase an item they like as soon as they see it because they will not see it again. […] Consumer appreciate a “new look” that can be worn for the moment and view the merchandise as a temporary treasure; not something you will keep forever.
+The consumer knows to purchase an item they like as soon as they see it because they will not see it again.
+Furthermore, the consumer appreciates a “new look” that can be worn for the moment and views the merchandise as a temporary treasure; not something you will keep forever.

 To Christopher Bailey, Burberry’s chief creative officer and CEO, it certainly does: “It doesn’t mean that you lose any creativity or any of the artisanal skills [behind the collections].”